 Chinese President Xi Jinping is expected to visit the country on a two-day visit from July 22 to 23rd this year.

-With the new media forum, according to John Mbanda – the Director in Charge of Media at Rwanda Governance Board, it will be the right time to tell so many untold stories to the world.
+With the new media forum, according to Gerald Mbanda – the Head of Media Development at Rwanda Governance Board, it will be the right time to tell so many untold stories to the world.

 “The two countries have a long history of cooperation and friendship and they have many good stories which are still untold or are told on a biased way.
 There have been many misconceptions on the other side and it can be corrected with telling the truth of what Rwanda is and what China is within our own contexts,” Mbanda said at the forum that took place at Radisson Blu and Convention Centre.